 Immediately after finding my seat, a flight attendant came by to offer a pre-departure beverage.
 Naturally, I couldn’t resist the opportunity for a champagne selfie with the good stuff.

 Shortly after reaching 10,000 feet, drinks were once again offered.
 I partook a Johnnie Walker Blue to go along with the mixed nuts.

 Unlike on our flight to London, our flight attendant asked if we would prefer to dine in courses or have the entire meal presented at once.
 This being a daytime flight, I opted for the traditional, course-by-course delivery.
-Before the meal was served, I took the opportunity to play around with the TV system.
+Before FAs served meals, I took the opportunity to play around with the TV system.
 There is an extensive selection of on-demand TV shows (both American and British), movies, and games.
 I didn’t count, but suffice it to say, you won’t get bored on a 7 1/2 hour flight.
 Video quality is excellent on the new monitors, with audio presented through an average pair of noise-cancelling headphones.
 After looking through the selection for a bit, I settled on – what else – a British TV show featuring cat videos.

 Lunch service began shortly after the show ended.
 I have reproduced the entire menu below for your perusal, but in general, I would say it’s a typical British Airways premium class menu featuring “modern British” cuisine.